AtomicConductor/AtomicConductor.github.io/docs/submitters/commandline.md

 #### tasks_data

 The definition of tasks.
 Each task dictionary must contain a command to be executed.
-It may optionally contain a frames field, which helps to determine whether it is a scout frame.
+It may optionally contain a frames field, which helps to determine whether it is a scout-frame.
 ``` python
 "tasks_data": [
 {